-The religious world believes that all scripture was inspired by God and that it is all the words of God; how should one have discernment toward this statement?
+The religious world believes that all scripture is inspired by God and is all His words; this view is false

 Relevant Words of God: